segmentio/segment-docs/src/connections/destinations/catalog/kahuna/index.md

 ## Track

-You can also use [`track`](/docs/spec/track/) calls to send event data using Kahuna’s `Intelligent Events`.
+You can also use [`track`](/docs/spec/track/) calls to send event data using Kahuna's `Intelligent Events`.

 Whenever you call track, we'll send an event to Kahuna with the event name and a unix timestamp.
 We will also pass through any properties of the event.
 If `properties.quantity` and `properties.revenue` are set, then we will send the event name as well as count and value.
 For value, we will first multiply `properties.revenue` by `100` before sending to Kahuna since Kahuna tracks value in cents not dollars.

 **Note:** We will flatten any compound objects such as nested objects or arrays.
-We will also strip any properties that have values of `null` since Kahuna’s API does not support these values.
+We will also strip any properties that have values of `null` since Kahuna's API does not support these values.
 Lastly, just like the `identify` call, we will send any relevant device parameters we can send based off the context of the call.

 ## Screen